decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-09-27-carry-the-tail.md

 ### Protecting the Tail

 In lieu of a vote, replicas in any case must send the next leader a NEW-VIEW message indicating a timer expiration.
-In this case, Carry piggybcks a signature-share on an empty vote (`⊥`).
+In this case, Carry piggybacks a signature-share on an empty vote (`⊥`).

 A leader *justifies* skipping over a tail `B_v` by attaching (in lieu of a QC) an *Empty Certificate* for v, denoted `EC(v)`, consisting of a threshold signature by `2F+1` replicas on `⊥`.
 Note that a bad leader cannot succeed in forming an EC if `F+1` honest replicas voted for `B_v`.
 Figure 3 shows on the left a justified skip over `B2` accompanied by `EC(2)`.